Hard-Hustler/Hard-Hustler/README.md

 - 📍 Based in New York City, NY
 - ✉️ Reach me at: ha3290@nyu.edu
-- 🎓 M.S. in Computer Engineering, New York University (2025–2027)
+- 🎓 M.S. in Computer Engineering, New York University (2025-2027)
-- 🎓 B.Tech. in Electrical Engineering, Maulana Azad National Institute of Technology (CGPA: 8.18/10)
+- 🎓 B.Tech. in Electrical Engineering, Maulana Azad National Institute of Technology (2020-2024

 ---